raymosun/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](img/w6l3/config.png)

 As shown in the picture below, all you have type is `ssh <your alias>`.
+This saves a lot of keystrokes.
+How easy is that!

 ![Image](img/w6l3/ssh.png)